At Langdale CE School we live by our school values:

 These values are integrated into our everyday teaching and learning.
 We also refer to them discretely in our collective worship and religious education lessons.

 RE is a vibrant and exciting subject to teach.
-At Langdale School, we teach our lessons by using and adapting the planning and advice from Carlisle Diocese.
-It shows progression through the year groups as children learn more deeply about and from religion.
+At Langdale School we follow the Cumbria Agreed Syllabus for Religious Education.
+We teach our lessons by using and adapting the planning and advice in the syllabus and enrich it by the use of the Understanding Christianity resource.
+Our teaching shows progression through the year groups as children learn more deeply about and from religion.
 Our pupils have lots of questions and we strongly encourage curiosity (being willing to explore religious ideas through reflection, empathy and imagination), fairness (listening carefully to the views of others) and respect (recognising the needs and concerns of others).
 We are lucky enough to have easy access to our local church Holy Trinity which is a wonderful resource for learning more about Christianity.

 As the children progress through the various units of work, their learning is assessed through a variety of methods e.g. teacher observation, pupil discussions and written work.
 As well as learning about religious beliefs and practices, we also learn through religion and apply principles to other aspects of life.

 We teach religious education to all children in the school, including those in the Early Years Foundation Stage.

 In the EYFS, religious education is an integral part of the topic work covered during the year.
 We relate the RE aspects of the children’s work to the relevant areas of the Early Years Foundation Stage Profile which underpin the curriculum planning for children aged three to five.

 The main religion which we focus upon is Christianity; we also learn about Buddhism and Islam and other religions through special festivals such as Hinduism at Diwali.
 We try to broaden our pupils understanding of living in a multi-cultural society by visits to and from people of other faiths.